 Only Slightly Biased

 Nothing like a bit of shameless self-promotion, eh?!
 I’ve loved blogging at Only Slightly Biased for the last couple of years and I’m so proud of the content I’ve created.
 If you’re new here and still working your way through my posts, I write about anything and everything in the politics and culture space.
-You can even sign up to my weekly newsletter so you’ll never miss a post and help me in my quest to become one of the best women political writers on the Internet!
+You can even sign up to my weekly newsletter so you’ll never miss a post and help me in my quest to become one of the best young political bloggers on the Internet!

 Make Your 2017 A Little Bit Better